Fanny Knight: Early life

 Fanny Knight was the daughter of Edward Austen Knight, Jane Austen's brother, and his wife, the former Elizabeth Bridges.
 Edward had been adopted by the wealthy but childless Knight family, and inherited their property of Godmersham Park.
 Fanny was the eldest of Edward and Elizabeth's eleven children.
 As a child, one of her governesses was Anne Sharp, whom she introduced to Jane Austen, resulting in a long correspondence between the two, even after Sharp left the household.
 Elizabeth died when Fanny was fifteen years old, and the bond between Jane and Fanny became stronger.

+Fanny was also among Austen's earliest known readers.
+In the manuscript Opinions of Mansfield Park, which records responses from family members and friends, Fanny Knight's named comment describes herself as "delighted with Fanny [Price]" but "not satisfied with the end", adding that she wanted "more Love between her & Edmund" and could not think it natural that Edmund should be so attached to Mary Crawford or should encourage Fanny Price to marry Henry Crawford.

 She came close to marrying the strait-laced Christian John Plumptre, whom she ultimately rejected partly on advice from her aunt Jane, who told her only to prolong the relationship if she was sure she loved him.
 When Jane Austen died in 1817, a lock of her hair was sent to Fanny.